 While Docker and container based technology continues to grow, so does the security risks behind utilizing them.
 While pushing to public Docker repositories can be convenient, it can also cause security issues.

 Dealing with passwords, private keys, and API tokens in Docker containers can be tricky.
 Just a few wrong moves, and you'll accidentally expose private information in the Docker layers that make up a container.
 For more information on ways to securely use Docker, you might want to check out the tutorial below.

 Securing Your Data

 Getting hacked can negatively effect your business in various ways.
 It can cost your business money due to downtime, loss of secure data, legalities, and damage the reputation of the business.
 One way to secure your sensitive data is via strengthening authentication policies.
 By adding multi-layered authentication options that require user interaction before granting access, organizations have the ability to add significant levels of security to protect their data from hackers and prevent unauthorized access.

-FlexSecure has integrated their authentication technology on the CenturyLink Cloud platform.
+FlexSecure has integrated their authentication technology on the CenturyLink Platform.
 FlexSecure is a context-based Authentication-as-a-Service API platform, providing passwordless and pin-based authentication.
 This enables organizations of all sizes to choose, or mix and match appropriate user authentication methods to protect and secure their data sources on their cloud, mobile, and IT infrastructures.